 First, we introduce a language of trees in terms of (Reverse) Polish Notation.
-For any trivalent tree $t$ with one root and $n$ top-branches, $n \geq 1$, we define a word $w(t)$ of a tree $t$ by the following way: \begin{enumerate} \item assign a word `$x_{i}$' to the $i$-th top-branch from the left. \item if the two upper branches of a node is assigned by a word `$w_{1}$' and `$w_{2}$', then assign a word `$w_{1}w_{2}\multiple$' to its lower branch. \item if the root branch is assigned by a word `$w$', we define $w(t)$ the word of a tree $t$ to be $w$, i.e, $w(t)=w$. \end{enumerate} This defines the set $\Wis(n)$ of all words $w(t)$ of trivalent trees $t$ with one root and $n$ top-branches:
+For any trivalent tree $t$ with one root and $n$ top-branches, $n \geq 1$, we define a word $w(t)$ of a tree $t$ by the following way: \begin{enumerate} \item assign a word `$x_{i}$' to the $i$-th top-branch from the left. \item if the two upper branches of a node is assigned by a word `$w_{1}$' and `$w_{2}$', then assign a word `$w_{1}w_{2}\mnode$' to its lower branch. \item if the root branch is assigned by a word `$w$', we define $w(t)$ the word of a tree $t$ to be $w$, i.e, $w(t)=w$. \end{enumerate} This defines the set $\Wis(n)$ of all words $w(t)$ of trivalent trees $t$ with one root and $n$ top-branches:

-Similarly, we obtain another word ${w'}(t)$ for $t$. \begin{enumerate} \item assign a word `$x_{i}$' to the $i$-th top-branch from the left. \item if the two upper branches of a node is assigned by a word `${w'}_{1}$' and `${w'}_{2}$', then assign a word `$\multiple {w'}_{1}{w'}_{2}$' to its lower branch. \item if the root branch is assigned a word `${w'}$', we define ${w'}(t)$ the word of a tree $t$ to be ${w'}$, i.e, ${w'}(t)={w'}$. \end{enumerate} This defines another set $\Wis'(n)$ of all words ${w'}(t)$ of trivalent trees $t$ with one root and $n$ top-branches.
+Similarly, we obtain another word $w(t)$ for $t$. \begin{enumerate} \item assign a word `$x_{i}$' to the $i$-th top-branch from the left. \item if the two upper branches of a node is assigned by a word `$w'_{1}$' and `$w'_{2}$', then assign a word `$\mnode w'_{1}w'_{2}$' to its lower branch. \item if the root branch is assigned a word `$w'$', we define $w'(t)$ the word of a tree $t$ to be $w'$, i.e, $w'(t)=w'$. \end{enumerate}

+-2ex This defines another set $\Wis'(n)$ of all words $w(t)$ of trivalent trees $t$ with one root and $n$ top-branches.

-Since the number of at-marks (`$\multiple$') between $x_{i}$ and $x_{i+1}$ in the word `$w(t)$' gives the number of nodes in the down-to-left line from the $i$-th top-branch of $t$ a trivalent tree with one root and $n$ top-branches:
+Since the number of at-marks (`$\mnode$') between $x_{i}$ and $x_{i+1}$ in the word `$w(t)$' gives the number of nodes in the down-to-left line from the $i$-th top-branch of $t$ a trivalent tree with one root and $n$ top-branches:

-Thus we can identify $K_{L}(n)$ with $\Wis(n)$.
+Thus we can identify $\ass[L](n)$ with $\Wis(n)$.
 Similarly, we obtain